All Products

 Activate and deploy Security Center

-1. Purchase Security Center:
+1. Purchasing Security Center:

-1. Before you install the Security Center agent, make sure that your Edge Node Service instance can access the Internet.
+1. Before you install the Security Center agent, make sure that your Edge Node Service instance can access the internet.

 1. Installation command for Linux